El Tesoro de Isla Alcachofa: Release

 The game became Alcachofa Soft's first effort entirely independently, without a publisher or external distributor.
 Meristation felt the game had an opportunity to captivate the national adventure market though felt it was possible for global permeation.
 The developers put out a special message requesting players not to pirate the game.
 As part of its coverage of the game, CTV published a multi-part section entitled How El Tesoro de Isla Alcachofa was made.
-In 2000, Alcachofa Soft distributed more than 100,000 units of both “Isla Alcachofa”and “Mortadelo y Filemón”, just within Spanish territories.
+In 2000, Alcachofa Soft distributed more than 100,000 units of both "Isla Alcachofa" and "Mortadelo y Filemón", just within Spanish territories.
 The developer aimed to release a second version of the title featuring a 1024x768 resolution and new puzzles.

-In 2009, Alcachofa Soft undertook a new distribution strategy by launching an “Alcachofa Essentials” label under which they sold low-cost downloadable version of its best classics, such as “Mortadelo y Filemón: Una aventura de cine” o “El Tesoro de Isla Alcachofa” with improvements such as unpublished “extra” material.
+In 2009, Alcachofa Soft undertook a new distribution strategy by launching an "Alcachofa Essentials" label under which they sold low-cost downloadable version of its best classics, such as "Mortadelo y Filemón: Una aventura de cine" and "El Tesoro de Isla Alcachofa" with improvements such as unpublished "extra" material.